hackerati/flask-app-template/README.md

 Here are some useful Docker commands that you can run from your host, assuming your containers are running in a VM under Vagrant.
 Make sure that you run these from your project root directory, where your Vagrantfile is located.

-To ssh to your VM (it's just a Linux host):
+To ssh to your VM (it's just a Linux host)

 ```bash
 $ vagrant ssh